 Firstly, if we look a the difference between a 3, 4 and 7 carat round diamonds then you can see that while the difference in size between a 3 and a 4 carat, or a 6 and a 8 carat, is visible, it isn’t necessarily huge:

 A lot of the extra carat weight of the diamonds is included in the greater depth.

 If you are looking at a round brilliant diamond, then there is minimal variation in the size between different stones.
 They are all cut to similar proportions which are optimised to reflect light off the bottom surfaces and back to your eyes.

-Diamonds that are cut deeper, like an Asscher cut, will hide more of their carat weight in the bottom of the stone, where it can’t be seen.
-Shallower, or elongated cuts like an oval or emerald cut, will have greater ‘spread’ and look larger.
+Diamonds that are cut deeper, like an Asscher, will hide more of their carat weight in the bottom of the stone, where it can’t be seen.
+Shallower, or elongated shapes like an oval or emerald cut, will have greater ‘spread’ and look larger.

 For some non-round shapes, like oval and emerald cuts, the variation in size can be significant.

 The table below shows the average size for 7 carat diamonds in different shapes.

 |cut||Dimensions (mm)||Surface area (mm²)||Difference||Difference %|

 |Pear||17.31 × 10.43 × 6.36||131.8||-8.5||-6.1%|